ravi-rajakumar/Zombie-Simulator/README.markdown

 - Chance in any one round of a fight that the human will die: 10%
 - Chance in any one round of a fight that the zombie will be stunned: 10%
 - Chance in any one round of a fight that the zombie will be destroyed: 10%
-- Variance in direction of humanoid travel, absent external influences: ± 45 degrees
+- Variance in direction of humanoid travel, absent external influences: ± 45 degrees/minute

 ## Units